codedefender-io/metrics/README.md

 This might indicate a problem with the benchmark run, please open an issue if you happen to see this!

-## Why are VmProtect transformation rates so low?
+## Why are VMProtect transformation rates so low?

 Our benchmark tool generates configs that include every symbol found in the PDB.